-As things now stand, most follicular lymphoma (fNHL) survivors require conventional treatment at some point.
-If this becomes necessary, it is very important that these treatments be chosen wisely and applied correctly.
-We provide guidance on this, covering the various treatment options, both old and new.
+As things stand now, most follicular lymphoma (fNHL) survivors require conventional treatment at some point, but not necessarily when diagnosed.
+(See #3 below).
+If this becomes necessary, it is very important that these treatments be chosen wisely and applied correctly in consultation with one’s clinical oncologist.
+We provide information covering the various treatment options, both old and new.
 We have an article on Optimizing Chemotherapy and another on Nutritional Strategies During and After Treatment.

-New research based on the m7-FLIPI genetic test for follicular lymphoma suggests that as many as 75% of newly diagnosed survivors should be “watched” or followed on “active surveillance” (which in 2016 is increasingly common with prostate cancer).
-The other 25% would likely benefit from early treatment.
+New research indicates that about 75% of newly diagnosed survivors should be “watched” or followed on “active surveillance” (which is now common with prostate cancer).
+The other 25% could benefit from early treatment.

 In general, the time to treat is when the lymphoma begins to interfere in one’s normal activities, such as from pain or not feeling well, or for cosmetic or psychological reasons.

 4. I’m on chemo and looking forward to maintenance rituximab afterwards to stop my cancer from coming back.
 My doctor has now changed her mind and says more Rituxin isn’t a good idea.
 Should I seek a second opinion?